|THE NOTORIOUS COPELAND GANG

 S. S. Shoemake

 |The following was shared with us by Mary Alice Laird, a descendant of John Mixon.
-John Mixon was
+John Mixon

-an e-mail message to Mary Alice, click on the book below.
+to send an e-mail message to Mary Alice, click on the book below.

 | George Washinton Mixon was my g-g-grandfather, he was a son of John and Rebecca Mixon.

 John Mixon was a jailor at the Augusta jail when James Copeland was a prisoner there.

-When John took supper to Copeland one evening, Copeland was waiting with a large plank or two by
+When John took supper to Copeland one evening, Copeland was waiting with a large plank or

-Copeland was beating John, Rebecca, his Indian wife, took her shoe and hit
+crippled.
+As Copeland was beating John, Rebecca, his Indian wife, took her shoe and hit

 Copeland about the head and made him let John go.
 Copeland ran down the stairs and

 Copeland is buried in Augusta, MS. My cousin, Biddie McAdory, said that the gallows where

 Copeland was hung, were still there when she was a youngster and she would pass it on the

 way to school.

 Ref.
 The Mixon-Mixson Family Volume II by John Leslie Mixon

 |Mary Anne Hammonds, a descendant of James Andrew Harvey's first wife, wrote to me concerning his role

-in the story above, explaining that James Harvey had no connection to the gang when he
+in the story above, explaining that James Harvey unknowingly bought property from one of the Copeland